 Coinbase User Growth - Source: Alistair Milne

 At the same time, the IRS issued more than 10,000 "educational letters" to taxpayers that may have been reporting transactions involving virtual currencies incorrectly or not at all.
 The agency then released new crypto guidance that expanded on Notice 2014-21 issued several years ago.
-These dynamics have created demand for crypto accounting solutions.
+These dynamics have created a demand for crypto accounting solutions.

 Crypto clients may also be more profitable than conventional clients since they require additional tax forms and there could be an opportunity to upsell them on tax planning services.
-For instance, you could provide tax loss harvesting advice to help crypto clients reduce their tax liability by periodically selling losing positions to "harvest" their losses.
+For instance, you could provide tax-loss harvesting advice to help crypto clients reduce their tax liability by periodically selling losing positions to "harvest" their losses.

 #1.
 Develop a Robust Prospecting Strategy